UNIVERSITY OF OREGON SPACE UTILIZATION AND CLASSIFICATION MANUAL: CODING SPACE

 U - Unsupported graduate/undergraduate student, volunteer, or other

 Briefly, this term is used by granting agencies to show the amount of effort spent on a particular activity (Function Code) in a particular room during a specified reporting period (to be determined by university processes and requirements).
-Work dedicated to an activity within a room is represented by a percentage ("Percent of Effort" or "POE"), with the total activities within a room equaling 100%.
-The individual percentages within a room will determine how much square footage should be allocated to each activity.
-In this sense it is dependent on human activities associated with the space.
+Work dedicated to an activity within a room is represented by a percentage (“Percent of Effort” or “POE”), with the total activities within a room equaling 100%.
+In this sense, the percentage is dependent on human activities associated with the space.

-However, for this space application, every space in the inventory must have a POE attached to it--regardless of whether or not there is an occupant--since this field determines how the application computes and displays the total square footage.
-Most rooms or spaces will not have multiple prorates and so will have only one POE (100%).
-Only those rooms with multiple types, functions, or units will have multiple POEs--in which case, the room's prorated percentages must total 100%.
+However, in UO Spaces every space in the inventory must have a POE attached to it—regardless of whether there is an occupant—since this field determines how the application computes and displays the total square footage.
+Most rooms or spaces have only one functional activity in them and will have only one POE (100%).
+Only those rooms prorated because of multiple types, functions, or units will have multiple POEs.

 [Refer to Appendix C for detailed information on figuring Percent of Effort for research spaces.
 In the website version of UO Spaces, this is a link to https://spaces.uoregon.edu/usermanual/percent-effort]

-This field, required for spaces with Function Codes "Sponsored Research (41)", "University Research (42)", or "Sponsored Public Service (61)", contains the name(s) of the individual(s) responsible for the research either conducted in the space (non-class lab, procedure room, etc.) or supported by the space.
-As with the "Occupant" field, Principal Investigators are selected from the HRIS employee drop-down list.
+This field, required for spaces with Function Codes “Sponsored Research (41)”, “University Research (42)”, or “Sponsored Public Service (61)” contains the name(s) of the individual(s) responsible for the research either conducted in the space (non-class lab, procedure room, etc.) or supported by the space (instrument/equipment room, environmental control room, etc.).

 This information is critical to the F&A process.
 The Principal Investigator field also is central to lab planning for new buildings, renovations, relocations, start-up costs, and space-to-grant ratios.

-Note: At the discretion of each research center or institute, this field may be used to identify an assignment to a specific researcher or principal investigator even though the space may be used for non-sponsored research activities (i.e., department research or instructional support).
+At the discretion of each research center or institute, this field can be used to identify an assignment to a specific researcher or principal investigator even though the space is used for non-sponsored research activities (i.e., department research or instructional support).

-This field is populated automatically by linking to the GIS mapping system maintained by Campus GIS and Mapping personnel.
+This field is populated automatically by linking to the university’s GIS mapping system maintained by Campus GIS and Mapping.